 The fixed Price budgeting model for software development is when you have an exact sum of money that is estimated at the very beginning.
 This means that the total budget of the project development is known before the development actually starts and in some cases, this is a great option to go for.

 While this might seem like a win-win situation for everyone, there are cases when Fixed Price isn’t the favorable option and we’ll cover those situations later in the article.

 4 steps to take before the start of a project

 Let’s walk through the steps, with you being the client and us being the developers.

-- First contact.
 You approach a software development company with an idea of a project or more or less concrete tasks and share what you are expecting to get as a result and what are your business goals.
-The reason we need to hear your business goals because there are many technologies and many ways to do the same task, but they all have their weaknesses and strengths.
+The reason we need to hear about your business goals is that there are many technologies and many ways to do the same task, but they all have their weaknesses and strengths.
 To choose the right one, we need to know what your business needs.
 We can sign a Non-Disclosure Agreement (NDA) before you share any details with us.
 The more details you provide the more precise will be the quote.

-- Assessment.
-The developers’ team together with the project manager get to assess the tasks that are required.
+The developers’ team together with the project manager gets to assess the tasks that are required.
 Sometimes basic things might turn out to be not so easy to implement and vice versa – some things that sound complicated can be easily integrated into the project using various APIs.

 In the article about mobile app development cost, we have covered the process of estimation in more detail.